usnistgov/ccu_validation_scoring/README.md

 **Norm Discovery Mapping Validation**

 Use the command below to **validate the format of an NDMAP submission directory** with a `hidden norm list`.
 This validation only applies to the mapping file, not the original system.
-Please refer to the CCU Evaluation Plan for the `hidden norm list` file format.
+The `hidden norm list` has one column (no header) containing norm IDs, one per row.

 ```bash
 CCU_scoring validate-ndmap -s <submission_directory> -n <hidden_norm_list_file>